mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Overview

 In class, we have reviewed the architecture of several IoT platforms: Google Cloud IoT, AWS IoT, IBM's Watson IoT, CMU's Sensor Andrew, and CMU's OpenChirp.
-Each of these included a constrained networking area (the edge), a gateway layer, a publish/subscribe broker, analytics capabilities, and a web front end.
+Each of these included a constrained networking area (the edge), a gateway layer, a publish/subscribe broker, analytics capabilities and storage, and a web front end.

 In this project, we will build our own system using the same architecture.
 The constrained area will use Bluetooth Low Energy (BLE).
-The gateway will use Node-RED.
+The gateway tier will use Node-RED.
 We will use MQTT as our broker and InfluxDB for analytics and the web dashboard.

 ### Objectives